 Filezilla FTP Help

-- Assuming filezilla is installed, go to "start" "Programs" "filezilla" to start Filezilla
+- Assuming filezilla is installed, go to Windows Icon to show your programs and find "filezilla" and click on it to start

-- For the server that our class uses, click on the [New Site] button at the bottom of the window, give the link that shows up in the left side a name and hit enter (Lampbusters or whatever)
+- For the server that our class uses, click on the [New Site] button at the bottom of the window, give the link that shows up in the left side a name and hit enter (NBTL, CLASS or whatever)

 - User: Put in your username